Aliases for WASL Gene

 GeneCards Summary for WASL Gene

 WASL (Wiskott-Aldrich Syndrome Like) is a Protein Coding gene.
 Diseases associated with WASL include wiskott-aldrich syndrome and buruli ulcer.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
+Among its related pathways are Adherens junction and Bacterial invasion of epithelial cells.
 GO annotations related to this gene include actin binding and GTPase regulator activity.
 An important paralog of this gene is WAS.

 UniProtKB/Swiss-Prot for WASL Gene